ellisp/blog-source/_posts/2025-08-15-timeuse-summary.md

 <object type="image/svg+xml" data='/img/0290-facet-scatter.svg' width='100%'><img src='/img/0290-facet-scatter.png' width='100%'></object>

-Here we do see, for example, a very interesting result that within the three lower income categories of countries there is a negative relationship between male share of domestic chores and fertility.
-But in the highest income category, that relationship is reversed.
+Here we do see, for example, a very interesting result that within the three lower GDP per capita categories of countries there is a negative relationship between male share of domestic chores and fertility.
+But in the highest GDP per capita category, that relationship is reversed.
 In fact, the scatter plot that started me on this whole journey was basically the bottom right facet of this diagram.

 ### Measuring gender inequality